 §1 Basic Principles - Scope

-(1) These Standard Terms and Conditions of Sale and Delivery (“Conditions”) apply to all our business relations with our customers (hereinafter referred to as "Purchaser") to whom we sell and/or deliver movable goods.
-The Conditions shall apply without restriction if the Purchaser is an entrepreneur within the meaning of section 14 of the German Civil Code (BGB), a legal entity under public law or a special fund under public law.
-If the Purchaser is a consumer within the meaning of section 13 BGB, these Conditions shall apply with the exception of section 3 (5) sentences 3 to 5, section 5 (4) and (14), sections 7 to 8, section 11 and section 13 (2) of these Conditions and subject to mandatory legal provisions.
-The Conditions are acknowledged by placing an order or accepting delivery.
+(1) These Standard Terms and Conditions of Sale and Delivery (“Conditions”) apply to all our busi-ness relations with our customers (hereinafter referred to as "Purchaser") to whom we sell and/or deliver movable goods.
+The Conditions shall apply without restriction if the Purchaser is an entrepreneur within the meaning of section 14 of the German Civil Code (BGB), a legal enti-ty under public law or a special fund under public law.
+If the Purchaser is a consumer within the meaning of section 13 BGB, these Conditions shall apply with the exception of section 3 (5) sentences 3 to 5, section 5 (4), (5), (12) and (14), sections 7 to 8, section 11 and section 13 (2) of these Conditions and subject to mandatory legal provisions.
+The Conditions are acknowl-edged by placing an order or accepting delivery.

-(3) Our Conditions shall apply exclusively.
-Deviating, conflicting or supplementary standard terms and conditions of business of the Purchaser shall only become part of the contract if and to the extent that we have expressly agreed to their validity.
-This requirement for our agreement shall always apply, for example, even if we carry out the delivery to the Purchaser without reservation in the knowledge of the Purchaser's standard terms and conditions.
+(3) Our General Conditions of Sale apply exclusively.
+Deviating, conflicting or supplementary gen-eral terms and conditions of the buyer only become part of the contract if we have expressly agreed to their validity in text form (e.g. fax, e-mail, and in writing, e.g. by letter).
+This re-quirement for consent applies in every case, for example, even if we carry out the delivery to the buyer without reservation, knowing the general terms and conditions of the buyer.

 §2 Offer/Prices/Conclusion of Contract